Opdivo for Renal Cell Carcinoma

 by Dr. C.H.
 Weaver M.D. updated 3/2021

-Opdivo (nivolumab) is a precision cancer medicine that belongs to a class of medicines called PD-1 inhibitors that have generated great excitement for their ability to help the immune system recognize and attack cancer.
+Opdivo (nivolumab) is a precision cancer immunotherapy medicine that belongs to a class of medicines called PD-1 inhibitors that have generated great excitement for their ability to help the immune system recognize and attack cancer.
 PD-1 is a protein that inhibits certain types of immune responses.
 Drugs that block PD-1 may enhance the ability of the immune system to fight cancer.
 Opdivo works by blocking PD-1.
 PD-1 inhibitors are approved for the treatment of many kinds of cancer and can often have their effectiveness improved when used in combination with another medication.
 (8)

 About Renal Cell Carcinoma